I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 So, selling is about you.
 Your experience.
 Your story.
 Your mission.
 Your values.

-Start inserting yourself into their story.
-People will buy if they are in sync with your brand vibe.
-So, don’t be less of who you are because you think it’s cringeworthy, selfish, or boring.
-It’s not, I promise—and if you need someone to tell it for you, let’s work together.
+Don’t be less of who you are because you think it’s cringeworthy, selfish, or boring to talk about yourself.
+It’s not, I promise—and if you need someone to tell your story, let’s work together.

 I promise you NEED copy—and so do Felicia, Christine, and Annabelle.
-Every business does.

-Copywriting for businesses doesn’t always have to be in the form of SEO website copy, sales pages, or launch sequences.
-There are many other ways creatives use copy to improve their businesses.
-Many of what you may not even refer to as “copy.”
+There are other ways creatives use copy to improve their businesses—many of which you may not even refer to as “copy.”

 Some of these copy assets include: